tocororo/vocbench3/README.md

     ...
 },
 ```
-If VocBench3 and the SemanticTurkey server run on two different hosts, be sure to update the server ip that hosts SemanticTurkey, by changing in `config/webpack.prod.js` the following
+If *VocBench3* and the *SemanticTurkey* server run on two different hosts, be sure to update the server ip that hosts *SemanticTurkey*, by changing in `config/webpack.prod.js` the following
 ```
 const SERVERHOST = '127.0.0.1';
 ```